 Wear your African inspired clothing

 Bring chairs, umbrellas, water, and comfortable walking shoes

 Join the 2019 Commemoration of the First African Landing in recognition of the first Africans brought to English North America this August 23-25, 2019.
-Commemorate their arrival 400 years ago at Point Comfort, site of Fort Monroe in Hampton, through museum exhibits, heritage tours, Living History interpretation, multicultural cuisine and crafts, keynote speakers and musical performances, including a Free concert at Hampton Coliseum on Saturday, August 24.
+Commemorate their arrival 400 years ago at Point Comfort, site of Fort Monroe in Hampton, through a weekend of events and activities, exhibits, heritage tours, keynote speakers and musical performances, including a Free concert at Hampton Coliseum on Saturday, August 24.

 Schedule of Events

-Confirmed Panelists: Former Governor Douglas Wilder, Congressman Bobby Scott, and Former Mayor and State Sen. Howard Lee
+- Confirmed Panelists: Kentucky Lt.
+Governor Jenean Hampton, Former Governor Douglas Wilder, Congressman Bobby Scott, Sen. Mamie Locke and Former Mayor and State Sen. Howard Lee

 Purchase tickets at www.PoliticalPioneersLuncheon.eventbrite.com